CosticaPuntaru/react-vs-angular/readme.md

 # other angular hat tricks

 ## $delegate
-lets take the fallowing examples:
+lets take the following examples:

 you just finish up the biggest project ever, but now the PM ask you to add an analytics code to all the forms on the site (milions of them).